p0mvn/swaprouter-workshop/README.md

 More information about this can be found [here](https://soliditydeveloper.com/uniswap-oracle)

-#### What Is Price Impact
+#### What Are Slippage and Price Impact

+Slippage refers to the change in price caused by the broad market movements.

-Price impact is how much your sell/buy will impact the liquidity pool.
+On the other hand, price impact is how much your sell/buy directly impacts the liquidity pool.

+Technically, we are working  with price impact throughout the contract.
+However, if we look at this abstraction from the user's perspective, they only care about the difference in price that they are getting broadly.
+Therefore, we call it slippage.

 For some of the applications such as collateralized loans, it is common to require to execute large trades.
-To avoid impacting the market, these applications might want to set a maximum price impact ratio.
+To avoid impacting the market, these applications might want to set a maximum price impact (slippage) ratio.

 #### Implementation